 The Inter-American program is an outgrowth of the University of the Pacific's historic commitment to international education and cross cultural understanding.
 During the 1960s through the early 1980s a unique bilingual program called Elbert Covell College was based at University of the Pacific.
 Students came from Latin America and the United States and all classes were taught in Spanish.
-The pioneering approach of Covell forms the basis for our own and the University's Inter-American program.
+The pioneering approach of Covell forms the basis for our program.

-The Pacific McGeorge Inter-American Program offers students the option to pursue a domestic or a transnational track.
+The McGeorge Inter-American Program offers students the option to pursue a domestic or a transnational track.

 The domestic track exposes students to the Latino experience in the U.S. and emphasizes skills to assist lawyers in the representation of Latino clients before U.S. legal institutions.

 The transnational track emphasizes principally U.S.-Latin American relations and issues, including issues of trade and its implications on labor, environment, development and other human rights.